monyhar/monyhar/monyhar/android_webview/tools/cts_config/README.md

       no longer receive CTS releases.
 Unfortunately, if there was a test bug for these OS levels, we must disable the test forever on that OS (and you should cherry-pick the fix to the earliest supported CTS branch).
-* If the failure was due to a chromium-side bug/regression, you can re-enable the test as soon as the bug is fixed on trunk.
+* If the failure was due to a monyhar-side bug/regression, you can re-enable the test as soon as the bug is fixed on trunk.
 You can run CTS on a device or emulator with [this guide](/android_webview/docs/test-instructions.md#cts).